Leokuf/Codex/Philosophy/Virtue-Ethics.md

 Focusing on being a good person, and you will do good things.

 - Courage: The golden mean between cowardice (deficiency), and recklessness (excess).
+- Don't study virtue for the sake of studying virtue.
+Study it in order to improve.
+* "We are not studying in order to know what virtue is, but to become good, for otherwise there would be no profit in it." - Aristotle

 ## Aristotle's Virtues: